Take Care of Your Mental Health

 Yes, it may be impossible to stay connected with your family and friends as you typically would while self-isolating or practicing social distancing.
 Yet, individuals and communities are responding and finding new ways to keep in touch by chatting and sharing on social media, making regular calls by telephone to check in with one another, and dropping care packages and essential supplies at door steps.

-The Government of PEI is working hard to create a community volunteer services directory to ensure that our most vulnerable resident and neighbours get the help they need, when needed during this time. - Stay tuned!
+Visit our community volunteer services directory, created to ensure that our most vulnerable residents and neighbours get the help they need, when needed during this time.

 1 Centers for Disease Control and Prevention (US): https://emergency.cdc.gov/coping/selfcare.asp